giezele/event-registration/README.md

 ### Install Dependencies

 Once the containers are up, you need to install the PHP dependencies via Composer.
+This will also run the scrip to generate `APP_SECRET` to `.env` in order to ensure CSRF Protection

 ```bash
 docker-compose exec php composer install